GabMus/razerCommander/README.md

 ## Requirements

-To install this software the first thing you need is to install `razer_drivers`.
-You can find installation instructions on the [project page](https://github.com/terrycain/razer-drivers).
+To install this software the first thing you need is to install the Openrazer driver.
+You can find installation instructions on the [Openrazer website](https://openrazer.github.io/).

-You need 3 packages provided by `razer-drivers`:
+You need 3 packages provided by `openrazer-drivers`:
--   `razer-driver-dkms`: the actual driver, best if installed using DKMS
+-   `openrazer-driver-dkms`: the actual driver, best if installed using DKMS
--   `razer-daemon`: a daemon that interfaces with the driver, providing a higher level interface for it
+-   `openrazer-daemon`: a daemon that interfaces with the driver, providing a higher level interface for it
--   `python3-razer`: a python library that interfaces with the daemon, it's used by razerCommander, thus it's a direct dependency.
+-   `python3-openrazer`: a python library that interfaces with the daemon, it's used by razerCommander, thus it's a direct dependency.

 ## Installing

 ### Installing on Arch Linux/Antergos/Manjaro

 You can find razerCommander on AUR, as `razercommander-git` ([AUR page](https://aur.archlinux.org/packages/razercommander-git)).
-If you use an AUR helper, it should automatically pull `razer-driver-dkms`, `razer-daemon` and `python-razer` as dependencies.
+If you use an AUR helper, it should automatically pull `openrazer-driver-dkms`, `openrazer-daemon` and `python-openrazer` as dependencies.

-Alternatively you can install these packages manually, or even opt for the git version of the driver stack (`razer-driver-dkms-git`, `razer-daemon-git`, `python-razer-git`).
+Alternatively you can install these packages manually, or even opt for the git version of the driver stack (`openrazer-driver-dkms-git`, `openrazer-daemon-git`, `python-openrazer-git`).

 ### Installing on Ubuntu/Debian